 What equipment do I need?

 At the bare minimum, you will need goggles and a swimsuit for Swimming; a bike and helmet for Biking; and running shoes and comfortable clothes for Running.
 Many people don't invest in a bike their first semester or year, however, and get their training in by attending our spin practices if the bike is an issue.
-Under the Members -> Education section, our Education Director (firstname.lastname@example.org) has created a more comprehensive presentation on how you should spend your money when entering the sport.
+For a comprehensive list of gear that you'll need to race in triathlon, check out completetri.com's Ultimate Triathlon Race Day Checklist.
+Under the Members -> Education section, our Education Director (email@example.com) has created a more comprehensive presentation on how you should spend your money when entering the sport.
 The team's many sponsorships and connections will help you get all the triathlon-related goodies that you will want and need once you get into the sport.

 Do I need a bike?
 What should I do if I don’t have one?